Space Shuttle Landing Simulator

 • Dual monitors (window view and control panel instruments view).

-• Industrial grade stool rotates out for wheel chair access.
+• Industrial grade stools rotate out for wheel chair access.

 • Our approach to exhibit design yields a simple cockpit with accurate dimensions, enhancing the experience.